Last updated 23th May 2018.

 3. This policy will be updated in line with the EU General Data Protection Regulation once these have been translated into UK law

-1. We use a CCTV system across the estate and images are monitored and recorded for the purposes of crime prevention, operational management and public safety.
+1. We use a CCTV system including body worn video across the estate and images are monitored and recorded for the purposes of crime prevention, operational management and public safety.

 Customer Wi-Fi Services